 Dogs chewing at her dress suggests Harpur and Moorecock of Burton on Trent carved the monument.

 The chest tomb of exceptional quality with the fifteen weepers under crocketed canopies broadly undamaged.
 The weepers on the sides are believed to represent Thomas and Editha's children, possibly fourteen, and their respective spouses.
-Those on the ends appear to be Saints and Angels with the one in the middle possible St Catherine.
 The chest tomb now abuts the south wall of the chancel meaning only three sides visible.

 Babington Arms impaled